 c) They want to publish the idea.

-Oftentimes, I go back and forth with a publication before we land on a good idea.
+Oftentimes, I go back and forth with a publication before we land on a good idea.b) They want you to tweak the idea.

 Once you land on a good idea, they may ask for outline.